dmcaulay/node-grafana/README.md

 ### Elasticsearch

-If you're on OSX you can run `brew install elasticsearch` and start it with `elasticsearch`
+If you're on OSX you can install elasticsearch with homebrew `brew install elasticsearch` and start it `elasticsearch`.

 ### The Proxy